The Home Page Danny's Biography Recent Announcements and Proclamations Danny's Discography Instruction Buy Danny Imig Products !

 1984-1989.
 Chicago’s “CERTAIN DEATH”– One of the area’s premier punk bands of the time; the ultimate punk/metal power trio features Imig (alias Danny Sleeze) on guitar and vocals, Jeff Anderson, a top notch guitar player in his own right, on bass, and Imig’s brother Mike, also formerly of the D.S.
 Cootie band, on drums.
 Significant exposure and airplay, limited touring.
 Appeared on a Metal Blade/Death Records compilation record “Complete Death II” (1988).
 Released one 7" record, “K.A.O.S.
 In Control/Dead Llama” (1989) produced by Iain Burgess, and John Haggerty, guitarist for Naked Raygun.
 Critically acclaimed.
 For reviews see catalog.
 Some quotes: “Crunching, metallic punk”– Jello Biafra.
 “Ear-bleeding charm”– Illinois Entertainer.
 “Best underground punk tape ever!”– Thrash ‘till Deaf fanzine.
 Imig, fronting Marshall stacks, shreds a zebra-striped, Explorer-shaped Hamer first, then switches to a puke-green Hamer Chaparral in time to be videotaped (still missing) at Chicago’s annual “Peacefest” (1987), formerly known as “Potfest”.
 See Picture Gallery.
 “Basement Live ‘85", tape praised above, now available on CD, as well as the complete ARS and CRC recordings titled “CERTAIN DEATH Retrospective”.
 Songs that fans seem to remember most: “Kill the Beatles”, “Granny’s on the SWAT Team”, “SPECKtacular leGACY” (a scathing commentary on Chicago politics and race relations), “Life is a Bitch, Then You Die”, and “Dial-a-trance” a spoof on a then-popular call-in hypnotism service.

 1989-1994.
 Imig’s “home-recording” period.
 Cassette releases too numerous to list here (see Discography).
 The two most popular 90-minute releases were “Rosy Palm Reader” (1990) still as Danny Sleeze, and, the follow-up “Media Circus Ring” (1991) now sporting his real “author” name: D.B.
 Imig.
-Glittering reviews in numerous publications (see Writings).
+Glittering reviews in numerous publications (see Reviews).
 While working for John Abdo, (1994) TV fitness celebrity and inventor of the ABDOer, Imig writes and records the opening and closing music themes for “The Fitness Profile” TV show, those songs available on his 1994 cassette release “Never Learned Cooperate” which garnered rave reviews from the Illinois Entertainer magazine.
 Also composes various local radio spots.

 1994-1998.
 Chicago’s “THESAURUS REX”.
 Imig hooks up again with former CERTAIN DEATH bassist Jeff Anderson to craft a 3-piece, mostly-originals, all-instrumentals, totally ignored band.
 Described as “The Ventures” meet “Zappa” meet “Satriani”, or a guitar-driven jazz/punk/metal circus.
 Like nothing heard before.
 One 1997 release now available on CD-- “Laryngitis X3".
 Other material may be released later.
 Imig switches to Paul Reid Smith guitars and Fender amps.
 Smaller is quieter you know.
 Imig contemplates future in jazz, acoustic folk, and lighter fares.